Leadershift

 This program is for young leaders between the ages of 18 and 27 who love the Colorado Plateau and are eager to be part of the environmental justice movement.

-The application for LeaderShift 2025 is open until May 30, 2025, or until all 12 spots are filled.
+The application for LeaderShift 2026 is open until all 12 spots are filled.
 We will review and accept applicants on a rolling basis.
 Contact us if you have questions about applying.

 What to expect